Nine hacks to make wearing a mask less annoying

 Nine simple ways to take the pain out of wearing a mask.

 As face masks have become the new normal across Victoria, many of us are grappling with foggy glasses, sore ears and skin irritations.
-We know masks are a necessary part of the battle against COVID-19 (along with good hand hygiene, social distancing and staying home and getting tested if unwell), but now that all Victorians are required to wear a face covering when outside the house, how can we minimise the discomfort?
+We know masks are a necessary part of the battle against COVID-19 (along with good hand hygiene, social distancing and staying home and getting tested if unwell), but now that all Victorians are required to wear one when outside the house (face masks that cover the mouth and nose are the only permitted face coverings from 12 October), how can we minimise the discomfort?
 Here are some simple solutions to address the most common mask problems.

 Experts say facial hair may reduce your mask’s effectiveness.